 Evenings and early mornings are very special times for safari excursions and spotting big felines as they hunt.
 Most of the time, these types of tours are guided by park rangers and travelers may stay on the back of an open 4×4, exposed to the chilly air.

-That’s why packing windproof jackets, long-sleeve jumpers, long light trousers, and boots is always a good idea, regardless of the time of the year you’re traveling.
+Consider the time to pack your bag to Kenya: packing windproof jackets, long-sleeve jumpers, long light trousers, and boots is always a good idea, regardless of the time of the year you’re traveling.

 When to Travel to Find the Best Sea Conditions

 When it’s cold and wet in Europe and the U.S., the opposite happens in Kenya.
 International travelers wishing to escape the northern winter will find Kenya’s eastern coast a summer paradise.
 The dry January and February season is therefore perfect for a beach vacation.

 It is also the best time to do water sports in Kenya: diving, snorkeling, and observing marine life.
 Water clarity is high and the sea temperatures are well above 20°C.Obtain your eVisa